turbot/steampipe-plugin-doppler/docs/index.md

 connection "doppler" {
   plugin = "doppler"

-  # `doppler_token` (required) - To create an access token, refer to https://docs.doppler.com/docs/service-tokens.
+  # A Doppler token, either a personal or service token is required for requests.
+Required.
+  # For setting a token see instructions at https://docs.doppler.com/reference/auth-token-formats
-  # Can also be set with the DOPPLER_TOKEN environment variable.
+  # This can also be set via the `DOPPLER_TOKEN` environment variable.
-  # doppler_token = "dp.pt.abcdVDI7jCoV92ylJS9yXYZO5CZRiGm0WWWnZgsZZih"
+  # doppler_token = "dp.pt.BBS2eoMYCQW6fLv2fghbdsjbaczdsffdeBSaap887Xkbdsa"

-  # `project_id` (required) - The doppler Project ID within a workplace.
+  # The ID of a project within a workplace is required for requests.
+Required.
-  # Can also be set with the DOPPLER_PROJECT_ID environment variable.
+  # This can also be set via the `DOPPLER_PROJECT_ID` environment variable.
-  # project_id = "plugin-test-project"
+  # project_id = "example-project"
 }
 ```